 In our Washington, DC region, the overall leasing activity continues to be slow and public sector and defense contractor demand has been adversely impacted by continued federal budgetary uncertainty, sequestration and the reductions in discretionary spending programs.
-Our near-term exposure in the Washington, DC CBD is limited due to our strong occupancy rate of 94.7%.
-In addition, with the renewal of a 261,000 square foot tenant in Reston, Virginia, our suburban Washington, DC assets are 95.4% leased at March 31, 2014, with moderate rollover/exposure through 2014 of approximately 5.9%.
-We are actively engaging our law firm tenants with future lease expirations to provide new space configuration in exchange for extended lease terms at market rents.
-This may result in us reducing the amount of space the tenant leases and thus near-term revenue, but would provide for more stable long-term revenues.
+Our near-term exposure in the Washington, DC CBD is limited due to our strong office occupancy rate of 95.6%.
+We are actively engaging our law firm tenants with future lease expirations, including three firms currently occupying approximately 794,000 square feet in our CBD portfolio, to provide new space configuration in exchange for extended lease terms at market rents.
+This may result in us reducing the amount of space the tenant leases reducing our near-term revenue until this space is released, but should provide for more stable long-term revenues.
+In addition, with the renewal of a 261,000 square foot tenant in Reston, Virginia, our suburban Washington, DC assets are 96.7% leased at June 30, 2014, with moderate rollover/exposure through the end of 2014 of approximately 5.4%.